no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 PRIVATE (or PUBLIC) then they will be able to see and write to the datasets "dot/trucks".

 If the user is missing any permissions, they can be added in the permissions database table.

+If user does not have any read permissions, they will not see the `Downlad Data` button and will be redirected to the landing page when trying to access the `/download` endpoint.

 ### Steps